Chickenpox is a highly contagious infection. It causes an itchy rash, consisting of small, raised, blistered or crusted spots.

 You can take the following simple measures to help reduce your symptoms.

 Chickenpox spots are usually very itchy, but try not to scratch them.
-Eurax cream may help soothe and reduce the itchiness of your rash.
+Calamine lotion may help soothe and reduce the itchiness of your rash.
 You can buy this at a pharmacy.
 You can give your child paracetamol syrup (eg Calpol) to reduce fever and pain.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 If you develop serious complications of chickenpox, particularly pneumonitis or encephalitis, you may be given antiviral medicines to try to get rid of the virus more quickly.
 Aciclovir (Zovirax) is a medicine that helps you fight the varicella zoster virus.
 If you take it within a day of getting ill, your chickenpox will probably be milder.
 As a side-effect, aciclovir can sometimes cause diarrhoea and make you feel sick.

 Keep your child off school or nursery for five days from the onset of the rash or until all the spots have crusted over.
-Air travel isn’t allowed until six days after the last spot has appeared.
+Air travel isn’t allowed until five days after the last spot has appeared.

 If you aren’t immune to chickenpox and you come into contact with someone who has it during the first six months of pregnancy, there is a small risk it could affect your baby.
 You may be given an injection of varicella zoster immune globulin.
-This is a human blood product that strengthens the immune system for a short time.
+This is a human blood product containing antibodies that strengthens your immune system for a short time.
 It doesn’t always prevent you from developing chickenpox but it can mean your symptoms are milder and don’t last as long if you do catch it.

 You can have the injection up to 10 days after you come into contact with chickenpox and before any of your symptoms appear.
 Varicella zoster immune globulin doesn’t work once your spots have developed into blisters.